DeusAbIntus/Udacity_CppND_Capstone_Proj_Snakegame_Single/README.md

 # CPPND Capstone Project Submission: Snake Game with extra food type

 * Short Description
     For my Capstone Project submission, I have chosen to add extra features to the original Snake game code provided by Udacity.
 At random intervals of time, the game spawns in a "Super food" instead of the normal one, eating which gives y ou extra points.
 The "Super food" is spawned using a random number generator and rendered with a different colour.
 The project was completed using the a combination of the different concepts studied during the C++ Nano degree.
 Two new classes have been declared namely, "Food" class in a separat file "food.h" and "Player" class that is declared in the "snake.h" file that inherits publicly from the "Snake" class.
-The "Food" class handles the types of food being placed in the game and "Player" allows for the player to iput a player name.
+The "Food" class handles the types of food being placed in the game and "Player" allows for the player to input a player name.

 * Fulfilled rubric criteria
     1. Loops, Functions, I/O